 How to Use Retail Data Analytics

-Retail analytics can be a powerful tool for driving sales.
-In order to use them effectively, you will need to collect, examine, and interpret the analytics methodically.
+Retail analytics can be a powerful tool for driving sales, but to use them effectively, you’ll need to collect, examine, and interpret the analytics methodically.
 The hardest part about using retail analytics is not just making sure you have the data available, but knowing how to read it and how to turn that data into action.

-Here is how retail analytics work in four steps:
+Here is how retail analytics work in five steps:

 2. Choose What to Measure

-Before you can use retail analytics to drive sales, the first step is deciding what data points or performance metrics you want to measure.
-Especially if you are using a POS system, you will have lots of information at your fingertips all at once.
-However, it is best to focus on a few retail data points at a time and methodically measure a few small changes, instead of trying to track several variables at once.
+Before you can use retail analytics to drive sales, decide what data points or performance metrics you want to measure.
+If you’re using a POS system, you’ll have a huge volume of information at your fingertips all at once.
+However, it’s best to focus on a few retail data points at a time and methodically measure a few small changes—instead of trying to track several variables at once and getting overwhelmed.

 3. Collect Retail Business Data

-Once you have chosen specific metrics, the next step is collecting that data.
+Once you choose specific metrics, start collecting that data.
 Data collection is where POS software will become your best friend.
 Many independent retailers try to track sales and customer transactions with spreadsheets.
-However, this takes a lot of time and manpower, and never yields as much information as a POS provides.
+However, this takes a lot of time and manpower and never yields as much information as a POS provides.
 Plus, if your business is online, you’ll be able to access everything you need from your existing ecommerce dashboard.

 4. Analyze and Compare Numbers

 Having these numbers alone can provide some initial insight into your business’ performance.
-To use these numbers to drive sales, you will want to plug them into one of the specific retail data analytics formulas below to get a more specific and actionable number.
-Then, create a set schedule for measuring your chosen analytics so you can track performance over time to see if you are improving or not.
+But to use these numbers to drive sales, you’ll need to plug them into one of the specific retail data analytics formulas below to get a more specific and actionable number.
+Then, create a set schedule for measuring your chosen analytics so you can track performance over time to see if sales are improving.

 5. Use Retail Analytics to Inform Decisions